nickcharlton/site/_posts/2012-09-20-nsconf-mini.md

 ---
 title: "NSConf Mini: Developers vs. Designers"
-tags: nsconf, ideveloper, ios, conference
+tags: nsconf ideveloper ios conference
 ---

 On Monday, it was NSConf Mini: "Developers vs. Designers".
 This was a 1-day